lashleykeith/linuxconfiguration/README.md

 18. Create a file to store the public key: `$ touch .ssh/authorized_keys`

 19. Edit the authorized_keys file `$ nano .ssh/authorized_keys`

+20. Paste the public key you copied from the second terminal into the new authorized_keys file you made.

 20. Change the permission: `$ sudo chmod 700 /home/grader/.ssh` and `$ sudo chmod 644 /home/grader/.ssh/authorized_keys`